Halliburton-Landmark/gdp/doc/gdp-net-api-v4.md

 * A `libevent` event base to be used for registering I/O events.
 I may register my own events in the same event base.
+* Callbacks for functions that require higher level interaction, such as advertisements.
 * _Other information to be determined._
 * I will run the event loop base as appropriate.

 Your side is responsible for:

+* Advertising of known names, including refreshing leases.
 * Routing.
 * Retransmissions, etc.
 * Reestablishing dropped connections (e.g., in presence of